MinterTeam/explorer-gate/README.md

 - build and move the compiled file to the directory e.g. `/opt/minter/gate`

-- copy config.json.example to config.json file in extender's directory and fill with own values
+- copy .env.dist to .env file in extender's directory and fill with own values

 #### Run

-./gate -config=/path/to/config.json
+./gate

+## Docker

+Change the port in `docker-compose.yml` if you want to use a different port and run  `docker-compose up`